BettercareHealth/bettercare/maternal-mental-health/test-1.md

 	1. Swearing
 	1. Spending a lot of money
 	1. Sleeping all the time
-12. Obsessive Compulsive Disorder is suspected when
+12. Obsessive–compulsive disorder is suspected when
 	1. Someone is obsessed with a famous person
 	1. Someone has unwanted thoughts that are repeated
 	1. Someone is afraid of strangers
 	1. Someone has low appetite and sleeps little
-13. What is the cause of Post-traumatic stress disorder?
+13. What is the cause of post-traumatic stress disorder?
 	1. Being exposed to a virus
 	1. Coming from a foreign country
 	1. An unplanned pregnancy
 	1. A traumatic experience
-14. If a person has Post-traumatic stress disorder what behaviour could she display?
+14. If a person has post-traumatic stress disorder what behaviour could she display?
 	1. She may want more attention than other women
 	1. She may not keep herself clean
 	1. She may be very frightened and jumpy
 	1. She may be sleepy all the time
-15. What is Tocophobia?
+15. What is tocophobia?
 	1. Fear of the unknown
 	1. Fear of childbirth
 	1. Fear of smoke